IrinaPukhlova/Investment-strategy/SMA_strategy/README.md

 To test this hypothesis is used the Global X Renewable Energy Producers ETF (ticker - RNRG).

 ### Part 1 - Downloading and exploring data
 Data were downloaded using the Pandas Datareader package from yahoo. finance.
-And with the help of the Matplotlib library was carried out a visual analysis of the Close price of the RNRG stock.
+And with the help of the Matplotlib library, a visual analysis of the Close price of the RNRG stock was done.

 ### Part 2 – Description and implementation of the Trading Strategy (Pair of Simple Moving Average)